What Causes Winter Sinus Problems?

 What is causing my winter sinus problems?
 When the winter season starts peeking around the corner, and you know that the holidays are near, you may start getting excited to hang holiday decorations or make plans with loved ones.
 But for some of us, the cold weather can be coupled with sinus issues, including cold weather sinus pain.

 Texans know that our weather can turn on a dime, and they like to be prepared.
-Because as much as we enjoy the occasional break from the heat, winter sinus problems (including sinusitis) can sometimes make the holiday season an uncomfortable one.
+Because as much as we enjoy the occasional break from the heat, winter sinus problems, including chronic sinusitis, can sometimes make the holiday season feel not as cheerful.

 As we enter this period of frequent weather transitions, take a moment to learn what causes sinus problems in winter.
 Doing so can help you get through this winter season with fewer tissues and bottles of nasal spray.

 Winter sinus problems: Is cold weather the culprit?

 Because it’s common knowledge that we’re more likely to get sick in the winter, many people assume that the cold weather is what causes our winter sinus problems.
 However, cold weather itself does not make you sick.
 The real culprit for sinus problems in the winter is germs, more specifically the viruses that make us ill (such as the cold and flu viruses).

 What the cold weather can do is help foster the environmental conditions these viruses need to thrive.
 Here are some of the ways this happens: